Ministry of Consumer Affairs, Food and Public Distribution: Public Distribution System

 The Indian Public Distribution System (PDS) is a national food security system that distributes subsidised food to India's poor.
-Major commodities include wheat, rice, sugar and kerosene.
+Major commodities include wheat, rice and sugar.
 Surpluses of food from increased crop yields (as a result of the Green Revolution and good monsoon seasons) are managed by the Food Corporation of India, established by the Food Corporation Act 1964.
 The system implements national policy for farm price support, operations, procurement, storage, preservation, inter-state movement and distribution.
 PDS has a network of about 478,000 Fair Price Shops (FPS), perhaps the largest distribution network of its type in the world, operated by the Union Government and state governments.

 Department of Consumer Affairs

 The department administers the policies for Consumer Cooperatives, price monitoring, essential commodity availability, consumer movement and control of statutory bodies such as the Bureau of Indian Standards(BIS) and Weights and Measures.